-You are not limited to just using the rating controls within Bridge.
+You are not limited to using the rating controls just within Bridge.
 The rating keyboard shortcuts described here work equally well when you are reviewing your images in the Camera Raw dialog or the Slideshow and Review viewing modes.
-However, in the Slideshow and Review modes you only need to enter number keystrokes to add ratings or labels, where you can use 0-5 to apply a star rating and use 6-9 to apply a red, yellow, green or blue color label.
+Just to add to the confusion though, in the Slideshow and Review modes you only need to enter number keystrokes to add ratings or labels, where you can use 0-5 to apply a star rating and use 6-9 to apply a red, yellow, green or blue color label.